 Irrelevant of the market, one thing we can promise is that there will be food.
 Our guides will introduce you to some Viennese guilty pleasures, sweet and savoury and life on the streets that no guide book would ever mention.
 Pausing to take in Wurstelstand life offers you the chance to taste Austrian’s favourite dish (Hint: it’s not schnitzel) while grabbing a cheeky beer or spritzer (soft drinks are available) will help you rehydrate after the buzz of the markets.

 All along the way we will sink into the famed Viennese coffee culture.
 Coffeehouses have played a very important role in shaping the culture of the city over the centuries, with the first cup being brewed all the way back in 1683.
 The Austrian Inventory of Cultural Heritage describes the coffeehouses as places “where time and space are consumed, but only the coffee is found on the bill.”

 Our introduction to Vienna’s food and drink scene ends back in the city centre, in front of the Opera house, the perfect springboard location to head off to any number of recommendations our guides will give you.
 Or you may simply wish to retreat for a cheeky nap back at your hotel, if so your guide can help you with directions.

-Inclusions: Local English-speaking guide, an introduction to Viennese cafe life, some small food samples
+Inclusions: Local English-speaking guide, breakfast including one warm beverage, 2-3 Pastries, 2 savoury dishes, 1-2 cold or warm beverages, introduction to Viennese cafe life, some small food samples

 Exclusions: Tickets for the Metro, additional food and drinks, souvenirs and personal shopping, tips/gratuities for your guide.